chef-boneyard/chef-web-docs-2016/step_resource/step_resource_template_pass_values_to_template_from_recipe.rst

 ..
 This is an included how-to.

-The following example shows how pass a value to a template using the ``variables`` attribute in the |resource template| resource.
+The following example shows how pass a value to a template using the ``variables`` property in the |resource template| resource.
 The template file is similar to:

 .. code-block:: ruby